Technigo/project-music-releases-vite/README.md

 Main problem: My main problem was getting the icons to display in 'full white'.
 They are behaving in the way that they should, but it's like they have 50% opacity.
 I've tried different strategies to fix this (e.g. changing opacity, filter on brightness, played around with the hover effects, changing to the raw svg-files), but nothing has worked and due to time issues I'm leaving this as is.

-Had issues with the icons not showing on the deployed site, still working on it.
+Had issues with the icons not showing on the deployed site, finally solved it by importing them from the folder.

 If I had more time I would definitly work on the opacity on the icons because this bugs me 😅.